demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Containment_Plan_-_Quarantine_File_README.md

-This playbook is one of the sub-playbooks in the containment plan.
+---

+## Containment Plan - Quarantine File

-The playbook executes actions to quarantine files, which is a crucial step in the containment process.
+This playbook is a sub-playbook within the containment plan playbook.
+The playbook quarantines files using core commands.

+---

 ## Dependencies